BALASANKARP/Edurecap/README.md

 - **Chatbot Integration**: Interact with a chatbot to ask specific questions based on lecture summaries without having to go through the entire lecture.
 - **Bookmark Screen**: Store transcripts and audio files, organized by subject for easy retrieval and playback.
 - **Profile Management**: View profile details and sign out.

+## Video Demonstration

+You can [download and watch the video](./path/to/video/demo.mp4) to see a demonstration of EduRecap.

+> **Note**: GitHub does not support directly playing videos within the repository.
+You can click the link above to download and view the demo video.

 ## Technologies Used